mjastad/calm_workshop/lab5/calm_workshop_lab5_api.rst

 8. If all looks good, click the (|image18|) button to migrate the changes/updates made in the right **node** view panel to the left JSON view panel.

-9. Select the entire JSON contents shown in the left JSON view panel and copy it to the Blueprint **POST** */blueprints/import_json* within the v3 REST API Explorer.
+9. Select the entire JSON contents shown in the left JSON view panel and copy it to the Blueprint **POST** */blueprints/import_json* *body* within the v3 REST API Explorer.

 |image19|